7 Signs and Symptoms You Have a Vitamin B12 Deficiency

 Plants are usually packed with vitamins, but when it comes to B12, there are only a small number of plants that can provide B12.
 That’s why vegetarians and vegans following strict diets often experience the symptoms of B12 deficiency.
 The simplest solution to avoid situations like this is to consume foods that are enriched with this vitamin like fortified nut milk and soy.

 Certain microorganisms including fungi and bacteria can create vitamin B12.
-Due to the fact that bacteria can be located in the soil, foods that thrive from soil can come with small quantities of this vitamin.
+Because bacteria can be located in the soil, foods that thrive from soil can come with small quantities of this vitamin.
 In case you are peeling your veggies more than necessary, you may be eliminating useful bacteria.

-In addition, nutritional yeast is another way to bring some B12 in your system.
-Vegetarians that are following the ovo-Lacto diet can get sufficient amount of this vitamin from milk, eggs, and yogurt.
+In addition, nutritional yeast is another way to bring some B12 into your system.
+Vegetarians who are following the ovo-lacto diet can get a sufficient amount of this vitamin from milk, eggs, and yogurt.
 Do some research and find some other foods rich in vitamin B12.

 B12 Injections